 Maintenance Supervisors earn the highest median pay at $103K annually, followed by Project Managers ($90K), Electrical Engineers (around $75K), and Staff Engineers (approximately $72K).
 Accounting Analysts are among the lowest paid at a median salary of about $52K.

 For those with five to nine years of experience, average earnings amount to $77K per year.
 Overall, the greater share of Xcel Energy, Inc. folks have one to four years of experience and earn an average $64K annually.

 Certifications and Degrees

-The highest-paying skill to have may be Operations Management; employees who claim proficiency also report a higher average salary of around $90K per year.
-A skill that is commonly seen around here is Project Management; approximately one in four deem it necessary for work.
-Some other standard skills here are Microsoft Excel, Engineering Design, and Contract Negotiation.
+The best-paying skill to have in this role appears to be Operations Management; employees who claim this ability report median compensation of around $102K per year.
+A skill that is commonly seen around here is Project Management; slightly more than a fifth deem it necessary for work.
+Many workers usually know Microsoft Excel, Engineering Design, and Financial Analysis as well.

 Benefits and Perks

 Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a company pension plan.
 At Xcel Energy, Inc., a fair number of respondents have health insurance, and a strong majority of employees have dental coverage.
 Privileges also include a subsidized cell phone, tuition reimbursement, life insurance, and a casual working environment.